ilkkasaa/graphicsfuzz/gfauto/README.md

     * Program: `$ProjectFileDir$/fix_all.sh`
 * Mypy: the built-in PyCharm type checking actually use Mypy behinds the scenes, but this plugin enhances it by using the latest version and strict settings used by the `./check_all.sh` script.

+Add `whitelist.dic` as a custom dictionary (search for "Spelling" in Actions).
+Do not add words via PyCharm's "Quick Fixes" feature, as the word will only be added to your personal dictionary.
+Instead, manually add the word to `whitelist.dic`.

 ## Symlinking other scripts

 GraphicsFuzz auto moves fast and so it is useful to add symlinks to other repositories that contain Python scripts that depend on GraphicsFuzz auto.
 This allows you to search for all references before changing a function.
 A `temp/` directory exists for this purpose.
 For example: